Responding to Sexual Violence

 - Semester breaks: Monday-Friday from 8 a.m.-4 p.m.

-WGSS Faculty willing to work with you on the process:
+WGSS Faculty and CHEP staff willing to work with you after an assault:

 - Dr. Frederika Schmitt: Frederika.Schmitt@millersville.edu